Jayden-Zepeda/Jayden-Zepeda-Macropad/README.md

   <br/><em>3-part 3D-printed enclosure with heatset inserts.
 The PCB sits inside the bottom shell; the top plate exposes keycaps, encoders, and the OLED.
 A middle layer sandwiches everything together.</em>
 </p>

-The case consists of three printed parts:
+The case consists of three printed parts(created in Autodesk Fusion-FREE) :
 - **Bottom shell** — holds the PCB
 - **Middle frame / plate** — key switch mounting plate
 - **Top accent** — surrounds the OLED and encoder knobs